How Good Am I at AI? An Honest Way to Find Out

 AI skillsassessmentself-assessmentcertification

 "How good am I at AI?"
-It's a question that didn't exist three years ago.
-Now it's one of the most common things professionals quietly wonder — not "do I use AI" (almost everyone does) but whether they're using it well, or leaving enormous value on the table without realising it.
+It is a question that did not exist three years ago.
+Now it is one of the most common things professionals quietly wonder — not "do I use AI" (almost everyone does) but whether they are using it well, or leaving enormous value on the table without realising it.

-The honest answer for most people: you're probably better at some dimensions than you think and worse at others.
-AI skill isn't a single number — it's a profile.
+The honest answer for most people: you are probably better at some dimensions than you think and worse at others.
+AI skill is not a single number — it is a profile.
+And the data from 1,800 assessed professionals tells a clear story about where that profile typically lands.

-The AI Skill Spectrum Is Wider Than You Think
+The Skill Spectrum Is Wider Than You Think

 Most people imagine AI ability as a simple scale: beginner, intermediate, advanced.
 In practice, it looks more like a radar chart.
 You might be excellent at prompting but weak at evaluating output.
 You might know the tool landscape better than anyone but never consider safety implications.